Germany hits new infection high as fourth COVID wave rages | DW | 17.11.2021

 Hospitalizations are increasing across Germany, with unvaccinated people taking up many intensive care beds

-Germany on Wednesday reported record levels of COVID-19 cases as the country faces a virulent fourth wave of the pandemic.
+Germany on Wednesday reported record levels of COVID-19 cases as the country faces a virulent fourth wave of the pandemic that has taken hold since late October.

 The country's public health agency, the Robert Koch Institute, reported 52,826 new cases of coronavirus infection in the past 24 hours, the highest rate registered since the pandemic began in early 2020.
 That represents an increase of 13,150 cases compared with the same day a week ago.